-If you are leaving the vehicle, take your key, open your door and set the locks from inside.
+If you are leaving the vehicle, take your keys, open your door and set the locks from inside.
 Then get out and close the door.

-Keyless Entry System (If Equipped)
+Keyless Entry System (Option)

-If your vehicle has this feature, you can lock and unlock your doors and rear endgate from about 3 feet (1 m) up to 30 feet (9 m) away using the remote keyless entry transmitter supplied with your vehicle.
+If your vehicle has this option, you can lock and unlock your doors or unlock your rear hatch from about 3 feet (1 m) up to 30 feet (9 m) away using the remote keyless entry transmitter supplied with your vehicle.